SecareLupus/DiscordAnnouncer/README.md

 ```

 The window lets you pick a webhook, template, message, variables (one `key=value` per line), and attachments.
 “Preview” runs the CLI with `--dry-run` and shows the captured output; “Send” executes the real request.
 Recent inputs persist in `~/.discord-webhook-notifier/state.json`.

+Template metadata can opt into richer field types (such as repeating embed fields).
+Those controls serialize to JSON automatically and are passed to the CLI via `--json-var`, so the GUI, CLI, and automation all share the same structured data path.

 ## Development